Julie-Ann Campbell

-Julie-Ann Campbell is an Australian lawyer and trade unionist who currently serves as the Secretary of the Queensland branch of the Australian Labor Party.
+Julie-Ann Patricia Campbell (born 14 August 1986) is an Australian politician and trade unionist who previously served as the Secretary of the Queensland branch of the Australian Labor Party.

 She previously served as President of the UQ Union during 2007 and later graduated with degrees in Law and Arts (Hons).
-Julie-Ann was admitted to the Supreme Court of Queensland in 2012, was a policy advisor in the Queensland Government and Industrial Officer at the Australian Manufactoring Workers Union (AMWU).
+Julie-Ann was admitted to the Supreme Court of Queensland in 2012, was a policy advisor in the Queensland Government and Industrial Officer at the Australian Manufacturing Workers Union (AMWU).
+Most recently, she was an associate partner at global consultancy firm Ernst & Young.

-Previously the party's Vice President, Campbell is the first woman to become secretary, the party's most senior executive position.
+Previously the party's vice president, Campbell is the first woman to become secretary, the party's most senior executive position.

-As a branch member of the ALP in 2013, Ms Campbell also moved a motion (which was subsequently ratified) at Labor's annual conference that the Labor Parliamentary Leader be elected by rank and file members.
+As a branch member of the ALP in 2013, Ms Campbell moved a motion (which was subsequently ratified) at Labor's annual conference that the Labor Parliamentary Leader be elected by rank and file members.

+In the 2025 Australian federal election, she was elected MP for the Division of Moreton.